BasharTaamneh/MidtermPreps/preps/MidtermPrep_1.md

 -  After giving each group in the team their own task, they will try to solve it in a certain time.
 If they can't, the other team members will help them anyway.

 - The management tool will be kanban.
 ---

 ## Git Process

 -  The entire project will live on GitHub.
 -  all of the team members will be owners of the organization, and they will have all the permissions to access it
 -  we will create a staging branch at the beginning to be as a reference to our codes to hold, each feature will have its branch.
+- we will use Gitflow Workflow
 - We'll use a PR review workflow:
 > at the end of the day, the team will meet up and make a merge party.

 > Once in the end, will merge the staging branch to the main.